 You can configure AD monitoring either in Splunk Web or by editing configuration files.
 More options, such as the ability to configure monitors for multiple DCs, are available when using configuration files.

 To configure Active Directory monitoring, follow the "Windows Active Directory" recipe in this manual.

 Configure AD monitoring with configuration files

 The inputs.conf configuration file controls Active Directory monitoring configurations.
 Edit copies of

 %SPLUNK_HOME%\etc\system\local directory.
 If you edit them in the default directory, Splunk overwrites any changes you make when you upgrade.
 For more information about configuration file precedence, see "Configuration file precedence" in this manual.

 %SPLUNK_HOME%\etc\system\default\inputs.conf and put it in

-Note: By default, when AD monitoring inputs are enabled, Splunk will gather AD change data from the first domain controller that it can attach to.
+Note: By default, when you enable AD monitoring inputs, Splunk gathers AD change data from the first domain controller that it can attach to.
 If that is acceptable, no further configuration is necessary.

 Specify a unique name for this attribute if: